jennyquinto/my-full-stack-project/README.md

 # Validations
 ## Eslint
 the syntax problems are watched on the app displaying warnings, errors, and alerts on the console, keeping the rules defined at the eslint config file.
+## Prop-Types
+- React component are going to be part of a prop validations in react to validate the type for these props